-Transwell inserts of 8 and 3 $\mu$ m pore sizes (Corning, 3422) were functionalized with 100 $\mu$ g/ml laminin (Invitrogen, 23017-015) for 3 h at 37 °C and then seeded in the upper chamber with 8000 cells per insert in basal medium.
-The bottom chamber was filled with basal media supplemented with 20 ng/ml EGF (R&D Systems, 236-EG-01M) as a chemoattractant.
-Cells were allowed to migrate for 24 h and were then fixed with 4% PFA for 15 mins and washed 3X with PBS.
-Wells were then stained with propidium iodide (Cell Signaling, 4087S) overnight and imaged with a Nikon TE200E2 microscope.
-Cell counting was analyzed with ImageJ (National Institutes of Health).
+Transwell inserts of 8 and 3-μm pore sizes (Corning, 3422) were functionalized with 100 μg/mL laminin (Invitrogen, 23017-015) for 3 hours at 37°C and then seeded in the top chamber with 8,000 cells per insert in basal medium.
+The bottom chamber was filled with basal media supplemented with 20 ng/mL EGF (R&D Systems, 236-EG-01M) as a chemoattractant.
+Cells were allowed to migrate for 24 hours and were then fixed with 4% PFA for 15 minutes and washed three times with PBS.
+Wells were then stained with propidium iodide (Cell Signaling Technology, 4087S) overnight and imaged with a Nikon TE2000E2 microscope.
+Cell counting was analyzed with ImageJ (NIH, Bethseda, MD).